 Crochet the Paige Triangle Shawl

 I can’t wait to share this Triangle Shawl pattern with you!
 It’s been a long time coming, too!
-For this pattern, we used about 2.5 cakes of Lion Brand Mandala or Caron Cakes yarn however, you can also use Bernat PoP! or any other cake or self striping yarn to get the same affect.
+For this pattern, we used about 2.5 cakes of Lion Brand Mandala or Caron Cakes yarn.
+However, you can also use Bernat PoP! or any other cake or self-striping yarn to get the same effect.
 This would also look amazing with a simple single color or tweed yarn.

-Note: This post may contain affiliate links which provides a small commission to us, at no extra cost to you!
+Note: This post may contain affiliate links that provide a small commission to us at no extra cost to you!

 On to the pattern…

 • Size is what you make it!
 This pattern is pretty simple; repeat until you have the desired size in mind!

 • Mandala Yarn cake (lighter weight yarn), Caron Cakes, or Bernat Pop cake yarn— about 2.5 cakes of worsted weight and about 3.5 of the light weight yarn for adult sizes.
 You will need less for smaller sizes.

 Size G-4mm hook for both types of yarns.

 • Bean Stitch: this is done with half-double crochets that are unfinished until the end—*YO, insert hook into indicated stitch, YO, pull up a loop.
 Repeat from * a total of 3 times.
 YO, draw through all loops on hook.
 Chain 1.
 Stitch made. (see Figures 1 & 2).
 Video here.

 • Cross St: this is done working in two stitches-*YO, skip one stitch, insert into next stitch, YO, pull up a loop, YO, pull through two loops, YO, pull through two loops (DC made), YO, working into the skipped stitch, go behind the DC you just made and insert your hook from the front of the stitch to the back (it will feel awkward) and complete DC as described above.
 Criss Cross stitch made.
 (See figures 3-5).
 Video here.